reployapp/webtask-log-drain/README.md

 # Webtask log drain

-Use this setup on Heroku (or other service) to stream your webtask logs to Papertail (or other service).
+Use this setup on Heroku (or other service) to stream your webtask.io logs to Papertail (or other service).
 This is needed until webtask.io lets you stream logs/errors another way.

 ## Heroku setup